driessenslucas/researchproject/Thesis.md

 12. **RCMazeEnv** - RC Maze Environment (Custom Virtual Environment for RL Training)
 13. **Sim2Real** - Simulation to Reality Transfer

 ## Introduction

-The journey of developing autonomous vehicles using reinforcement learning (RL) techniques in virtual environments is marked by continuous learning and adaptation.
-This paper, originally intended to showcase successful implementation strategies, has evolved to also highlight the challenges and iterative nature of such projects.
-The focus remains on the sim2real transfer and the specific challenges encountered in the alignment of an autonomous remote-controlled car.

-### Background on Reinforcement Learning (RL)

-Reinforcement Learning (RL) is a paradigm of machine learning where an agent learns to make decisions by interacting with its environment.
-In RL, the agent seeks to maximize cumulative rewards through a process of trial and error, guided by feedback from its actions.
-The fundamental elements of RL include the agent, environment, actions, states, and rewards.
-The RL process can be mathematically described using Markov Decision Processes (MDP) where:

-$$ S \text{ is a set of states} $$

-$$ A \text{ is a set of actions} $$

-$$ P(s*{t+1}|s_t, a_t) \text{ is the probability that action } a_t \text{ in state } s_t \text{ at time } t \text{ will lead to state } s*{t+1} $$

-$$ R(s*{t}, a_t) \text{ is the reward received after transitioning from state } s_t \text{ to state } s*{t+1}, \text{ due to action } a_t $$

-### Real-World Applications of RL

-RL has been successfully applied in various fields, including robotics, gaming, healthcare, finance, and autonomous vehicles.
-One notable example is the use of RL in AlphaGo, developed by DeepMind, which defeated the world champion in the game of Go.
-In robotics, RL enables robots to learn complex tasks like walking, manipulation, and navigation without explicit programming.
-In the financial sector, RL algorithms are used for algorithmic trading, optimizing portfolios, and managing risks.

-### Purpose and Significance of the Study
+In the evolving landscape of artificial intelligence and robotics, the distinction between virtual simulations and real-world applications increasingly narrows, presenting unprecedented opportunities and challenges.
+This thesis explores the potential of Reinforcement Learning (RL) to bridge this gap, with a specific focus on the domain of autonomous navigation using a remote-controlled (RC) car in a maze.
+The endeavor to transfer a trained RL agent from a simulated environment to the real world encapsulates the core challenge of sim-to-real transferability, a pivotal step towards realizing the full spectrum of RL's applicability in complex, real-world scenarios.

 The purpose of this study is to explore the feasibility and challenges of transferring a trained RL agent from a simulated environment to the real world.
 This transition, known as "sim2real," is particularly examined in the context of maze navigation using a remote-controlled (RC) car.
 The significance of this research lies in its potential to bridge the gap between theoretical RL models and practical, real-world applications, which is a critical step in advancing the field of AI and robotics.

+### Background on Reinforcement Learning (RL)

+Reinforcement Learning is a paradigm where agents learn to make decisions through trial and error, interacting with their environment to maximize cumulative rewards.
+Central to RL are the concepts of agents, environments, actions, states, and rewards, governed by Markov Decision Processes (MDP):

+- \(S\) represents a set of states.
+- \(A\) denotes a set of actions.
+- \(P(s_{t+1}|s_t, a_t)\) is the probability of transitioning to state \(s_{t+1}\) from state \(s_t\) due to action \(a_t\).
+- \(R(s_t, a_t)\) defines the reward received after moving to state \(s_{t+1}\) from \(s_t\) due to action \(a_t\).

+RL's versatility is showcased in its applications across various sectors, including autonomous vehicles, where it promises to enhance navigation, decision-making, and real-time adaptation.

-### Overview of the Research Questions
+### Research Questions and Methodology

-The main research question focuses on whether a trained RL agent can be effectively transferred from a simulation to a real-world environment.
-Sub-questions delve into the selection of virtual environments for training, the identification of suitable RL techniques, the practical aspects of the sim2real transfer, and the evaluation of real-time learning capabilities.
-These questions aim to comprehensively understand the intricacies involved in applying RL in real-world scenarios.
+This investigation is anchored by the question: "Can a trained RL agent be effectively transferred from a simulation to a real-world environment for maze navigation?"
+Addressing this question involves exploring multiple facets of RL training and implementation:

+1. Selection of virtual environments for effective RL training.
+2. Identification of RL techniques suited for autonomous navigation.
+3. Evaluation of sim-to-real transfer in adapting to real-world dynamics.
+4. Assessment of training efficacy and performance optimization through simulation.
+5. Adaptation and transfer of a trained model to a real RC car, including necessary adjustments for real-world application.

+A blend of qualitative and quantitative research methods, including simulation experiments, real-world trials, and literature review, form the methodological backbone of this study.
+This comprehensive approach aims to validate the sim-to-real transfer while contributing to the broader discourse on RL's practical applications and challenges.

 ## Main Research Question